(Done for you)

 If you haven’t got a publicist doing this for you, and you don’t have the time to do it consistently yourself, the chances getting the press quotes and attention you need and deserve are low.

-If you don’t have the time to do this yourself or you can’t afford to hire a publicist in all the main countries, this done-for-you press campaign takes care of things by sending effective, personalised pitching emails to a custom-built list of press targets, multiple times.
+This done-for-you press campaign takes care of things by sending effective, personalised pitching emails to a custom-built list of press targets, multiple times.

 If this is your first serious release, we can help you reach the places that are open to publicising new music and give you a solid foundation that will help you pitch for better and allow you to approach more traditional print press the next time around.